-As youth work toward their personal goals, Transitional Coaches provide intensive support services to all youth on a one-on-one basis, meeting with youth, advocating for youth and ensuring that they attend counseling, treatment, and screening appointments.
+As youth work toward their personal goals, Transitional Coaches provide intensive support services to all youth on a one-on-one basis, meeting with youth, and ensuring that they attend counseling, treatment, and screening appointments.
 They also provide 24/7 crisis intervention services, including mediation of any conflicts (either on the street or at home with a family member).
 Transitional Coaches encourage youth to participate in UTEC programming, particularly Education and Workforce Development, and with the help of other UTEC staff monitor their experience within programs.

 All Transitional Coaches have training in crisis intervention and mediation and several years of youth work experience.

 Responsibilities of Transitional Coaches include:

 - a case load of 15 youth at a time;

 - sustaining an intensive relationship with youth for at least one year and up to three years;